pirsch-analytics/docs/content/dashboard/events.md

 ```

 The `data-code` is the identification code for your domain.
 Should you reset it (below the **Developer** tab), you will also have to replace it in the snippet.

+> The snippet cannot be used as a replacement for the regular `pirsch.js` that needs to be added to send page views. `pirsch-events.js` can only be used to programmatically send events.
+If you want to do both, add both snippets to the `head` section of our website.

 ### Example 1